tell10glu/Libgdx-First-Game/README.md

 # Libgdx-First-Game
 I wanted to try libgdx library on Android.
+Description of game :
+Random created shurikens follow the main character.
+Physics engine not included in this project.

 Here is first project that includes following topics:

 0. Touchpad